joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 The `ROLLUP` operator is similar to `CUBE`, but will only perform hierarchical aggregations.
 For our example,
-`ROLLUP` of country, gender, sport will perform all aggregations for a particular country, gender, and sport.
+`ROLLUP` of country, gender, and sport will perform all aggregations for a particular country, gender, and sport.
 Then it will perform all aggregations for a particular country and gender (but any sport).
 Then it will perform all aggregations for a particular country (but for any gender and sport).
+And finally it will compute an aggregation for all people.

-Lets `ROLLUP` our example from above:
+To `ROLLUP` our example from above:

 ```
 rolledup = CUBE people BY ROLLUP(country,gender,sport);